Winner of the Christmas Day TV ratings contest revealed

-Strictly Come Dancing’s Christmas special proved a ratings hit, claiming the most viewers outside of the Queen’s festive message.
+Strictly Come Dancing proved to be a ratings hit for 2021 as the BBC Christmas special claimed the most viewers outside of the Queen’s festive message.

 The Strictly special, which was won by pop star Anne-Marie, was watched by an average of 5.8 million viewers, according to overnight figures from the BBC.

-The 30-year-old singer and her professional dance partner Graziano Di Prima were victorious after performing a thrilling cha cha, which earned them a perfect score of 40 from the judges.
+The 30-year-old singer and her professional dance partner Graziano Di Prima were victorious after performing a cha cha cha, which earned them a perfect score of 40 from the judges.

 BBC One secured eight of the top 10 programmes on Christmas Day – with ITV taking eighth and ninth place with episodes of Coronation Street and Emmerdale.